SimformSolutionsPvtLtd/chatview_connect/doc/documentation.md

-       ├── membership_status_timestamp: Timestamp (Timestamp of when the membership status changed) ├── role: string (Role of the user in the chat ie: admin/user) ├── typing_status: string (Indicates whether the user is typing ie: typed/typing)
+       ├── membership_status_timestamp: Timestamp (Timestamp of when the membership status changed) ├── role: string (Role of the user in the chat ie: admin/user) ├── typing_status: string (Indicates whether the user is typing ie: typed/typing) ├── pin_status: string (Indicates whether the chat is pinned or not ie: pinned/unpinned) ├── pin_status_timestamp: Timestamp (Timestamp of when the chat is pinned) ├── mute_status: string (Indicates whether the chat is muted or not ie: muted/unmuted)
 ```

 #### User Chats Collection: